Who We Are

 Dr. Kornbluth has been an active member of the Freeport-Roosevelt Branch of the NAACP.
 He is also on the Board of Directors of the Hispanic Brotherhood of Rockville Centre.
 Jerry is also member of the Executive Board of the Long Island Hospitality Association.
 (LIHA), as well as an Executive Board Member of the NEST at NCC.
 The NEST is a Food Pantry that has served students, staff and faculty at NCC since 2014.Dr.
 Kornbluth was a member of the Board of Trustees at the New York Career Institute, a for-profit 2-year college located in New York City from 2009-2015.
 It must also be noted that Dr. Kornbluth co-published 5 textbooks in Mathematics and Statistics for Cengage Publishing Company.

-Stephanie Lambert is currently the Director of Sales for the Holiday Inn Plainview.
-Prior to joining the Holiday Inn Plainview team, she worked as the Director of Sales for the Holiday Inn Westbury for over 4 years, and at the Inn at Great Neck for 6 years, where she started as a Guest Service Agent, and advanced as the Front Office Supervisor, Sales Coordinator, and then Social Sales Manager.
+Stephanie Lambert is currently the VP of Revenue, Sales & Marketing for Woodland Real Estate Group, managing The Roslyn Hotel (New York), Palmer House Resort (Vermont), and Best Western Bennington (Vermont).
+Prior to joining the Woodland Real Estate Group team, she worked as the Director of Sales for both the Holiday Inn Plainview and Holiday Inn Westbury for over 6 years collectively, and at the Inn at Great Neck for 6 years, where she started as a Guest Service Agent, and advanced as the Front Office Supervisor, Sales Coordinator, and then Social Sales Manager.
 Stephanie graduated from New York City College of Technology in 2011 with a Bachelor of Technology degree in Hospitality Management.
 It was through a class project that she met with a member of the Samar Hospitality team and was offered her first hotel job at the Inn at Great Neck, beginning her career in hospitality.
 Stephanie is a member of the Long Island Hospitality Association’s Executive Board and has been their Secretary since 2017.
-Stephanie and her husband presently reside in Howard Beach, Queens, and just recently welcomed their first child in July 2018.
+Stephanie presently reside in Howard Beach, Queens with her husband and son,

 By-Laws/Nominating Committee Chair